 COMMENTS: Steve shares some strong business lessons with other solopreneurs here.
 First, he admits his mistake: he jumped into building his website without paying enough attention to the SBI!
 Action Guide.

 Starting too fast, on a hunch, is the most common reason for solopreneurial online failure.
-SBI! puts heavy emphasis on doing the right preparation before starting.
+SBI! puts heavy emphasis on doing the right preparation for building a profitable business before starting.

 Steve was under pressure and skipped the research and preparation steps.
 Time and again, SBI! members tell us that taking their time delivered an all-important foundation.
 When done correctly, it’s not only the difference between success and failure, it’s like having a permanent tailwind pushing you to greater success.